5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

       BrcmFirmwareRepo.kext which needs to installed into S/L/E since it cannot be inject by bootloaders, but works a bit more efficient.
     - If you use a different vendor than Broadcom for Bluetooth/Wifi you should replace the Kext(s) for networking for your device and update your config.
 - If you create Snapshots for the DSDT-less config using ProperTree, make sure to disable the "ACPI > Add" entries for DSDT files afterwards.
 Best practice would be to delete both DSDTs from the EFI anyway, if you use the DSDT-less config.
-- DON'T DON'T DON'T create Snapshots for the config_DSDT.plist which is using the DSDT Files.
+- DON'T create Snapshots for the config_DSDT.plist which is using the DSDT Files.
 Because this will add all the SSDTs back in, which is unnecessary since all these changes are defined in the patched DSDT already.
-If you plan to use the DSDT setup, you might as well delete all of the SSDTs except for SSDT-PM.
+If you plan to use the DSDT-based config, you might as well delete all of the SSDTs except for SSDT-PM.
 - DON'T Update VoodooPS2Controller.kext!
-The current doesn't work well with the trackpad even with an additional SSDT for the Trackpad.
+The current version doesn't work well with the Trackpad even with an additional Trackpad SSDT.
 So exclude it from updates.

 ## INSTALLATION